Aqilaiman56/RentMate/FEATURE_DESCRIPTIONS_FOR_REPORT.md

-# RentMate System - Feature Descriptions for Report Screenshots
+# GoRentUMS System - Feature Descriptions for Report Screenshots

-**Document Purpose:** This document provides detailed descriptions for every function/feature in the RentMate system.
+**Document Purpose:** This document provides detailed descriptions for every function/feature in the GoRentUMS system.
 Use these descriptions as captions for screenshots in your project report.

 ---